 Basic Elements of the Rainwater Harvesting System

-Functional and effective Rainwater Harvesting System should include at least the following elements:
+What functional and effective Rainwater Harvesting System should contain see here!

 Rainwater Tanks Fittings

 Many of us are more or less familiar with water installation fixtures, so we will keep it short, focusing only on their most important aspects.

 Pre-Tank Inlet Filters

 Tank is an exterior reservoir used for the collection of rainwater that is subsequently consumed over longer periods of time between subsequent rains.
 By nature, such water shares some characteristics of “stagnant” water.
 In other words, it can easily become a breeding ground for insects (mosquitos will love it) as well as a favorite milieu for all sorts of microorganisms.
 To minimize such scenarios and keep stored water as fresh as possible, the “open” upstream catchment and conveyance system must be separated from the water storage system (tank) by a suitable, fine mesh-type filter.
 The filter should not only prevent insects but also minimize the amount of organic matter washed out from the catchment area from entering the tank (the latter gives a boost to microorganisms).
 Ideally, the mesh-filter should have the following characteristics:

 If the stored rainwater is intended for drinking and cooking, the pre-tank filter must be certified for potable water applications.
 From this point of view, the safest are stainless-steel mesh-type filters.
 Plastic used for filter’s frame (if any) must be made from food-grade polyethylene w/UV inhibitors (if exposed to the sun).

 It is commonly accepted that the mesh aperture should be no larger than 40 mils (about 1mm).
 Filters with larger apertures will not be able to eliminate minuscule insects, their eggs and/or larvae as well as scraps of broken down organic matter from entering the tank.